Have you ever been shopping in a brick and mortar store and—despite loving the products you see—you leave without making a purchase?

 This analysis might help you see what’s happening from their perspective.
 Take a look at the last page they are on, and review what’s stopping the flow from initial visit to purchase.

-If you aren’t sure, consider hiring a firm (us, if you want) to analyze your UX.
+If you aren’t sure, consider hiring a firm (ahem) to analyze your UX.
 An outside eye can look at your site much more objectively and help you see where the roadblocks are.

 Secondly, take a look at your checkout process.
 How many pages is it?
 How much information are you demanding before they can complete their purchase?